bendelichere/userscripts/README.md

   - dropdown list of sites in alphabetical order
   - Manage Sites : added "Open All" links
   - Manage Sites : added direct links to Settings & Cache
+  - Site Exports : added "Click all" and "Click all brands" links

 ## install instructions